About Jesus Steve Sweetman

 controversy over this point.
 Some

-believe that all can speak in tongues, some believe that only some can
+believe that all can speak in tongues while some believe that only some

-"speaking forth in tongues in a meeting” where an interpretation is
+to distinguish between speaking forth in tongues in a meeting where an

 I do not believe that Paul is speaking about a personal prayer